-Parameter Туре Description resourceld String Unique ID of resource for which we are collecting monitoring data. metricName String Name of metric being mor Name of metric being monitored. metricValue String Value of metric being monitored.
+Parameter Туре Description resourceld String Unique ID of resource for which we are collecting monitoring data. metricName String Name of metric being monitored. metricValue String Value of metric being monitored.

 A list of such structures is returned when calling the lookupMetricsByReference() interface.